WebLogic Server includes two host name verifiers, and also provides the ability to create and use a custom host name verifier.

 Disable host name verification (not recommended if operating in a production environment).

 Prior to installing WebLogic Server, set a fixed host name on your machine.
 Depending on your environment, you may be able to do this by changing the value of the

 -AUTOMATIC-to the name you wish to assign.
 For example:

 In addition, you may also verify that your desired host name is set in the file

 /Library/Preferences/SystemConfiguration/preferences.plist.
-For more information, consult the Mac OS X documentation for your platform.
+Consult the Mac OS X documentation for your platform.

 In addition to the default WebLogic Server host name verifier, WebLogic Server includes an alternative host name verifier called the wildcarded host name verifier.
-The wildcarded host name verifier works the same as the default WebLogic Server host name verifier; however, the wildcarded host name verifier also accepts the following additional SSL session certificates:
+The wildcarded host name verifier works the same as the default WebLogic Server host name verifier; however, the wildcarded host name verifier also accepts additional SSL session certificates.

 Certificates that contain the asterisk wildcard character (